PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 With the stationarized model, we can now define the stationary steady-state equilibrium.
 This equilibrium will be long-run values of the endogenous variables that are constant over time.
 In a perfect foresight model, the steady-state equilibrium is the state of the economy at which the model settles after a finite amount of time, regardless of the initial condition of the model.
 Once the model arrives at the steady-state, it stays there indefinitely unless it receives some type of shock or stimulus.

 These stationary values have all the components of growth, from productivity growth and population growth, removed as defined in {numref}`TabStnrzStatVars`.
-Because the productivity growth rate $g_y$ and population growth rate series $\tilde{g}_{n,t}$ are exogenous.
+This is possible because the productivity growth rate $g_y$ and population growth rate series $\tilde{g}_{n,t}$ are exogenous.
 We can transform the stationary equilibrium values of the variables back to their nonstationary values by reversing the identities in {numref}`TabStnrzStatVars`.

 We define a stationary steady-state equilibrium as the following.